toslunar/chainer/docs/source/glance.rst

    # Create the updater, using the optimizer
    updater = training.StandardUpdater(train_iter, optimizer, device=-1)

-Set up the :class:`~chainer.training.Updater` to be called after the training batches and set the number of batches per epoch to 100.
+Set up the :class:`updater <chainer.training.Updater>` to be called after the training batches and set the number of batches per epoch to 100.
 The learning rate per epoch will be output to the directory ``result``.

 .. code-block:: python